fastmachinelearning/SonicCMS/README.md

-# CMS Jet Tuple production 2011
+# CMS Jet Tuple production 2011 (performance optimisied)

 This project is a CMSSW module producing flat tuples from 2011A Jet data.